tdmckinn/tirellmckinnon.com/content/posts/01-13-2018/index.md

 ### Second Step Starting the Project

-Once your finished answering the series of questions and the project is generated, the following commands will get your dependencies started and the app running.
+Once your finished answering the series of questions and the project is generated, the following commands take you to your project directory and get the app running.
 This will prove the project works as is.

 ```
  cd vue-typescript-webapp
  npm run dev
 ```

 At this point you have a Vue Hello World application with a fairly robust build setup using webpack / babel.
-In my opinion, adding the typescript dependencies before you remove all the babel dependencies has resulted in a quicker setup for me. **Note**: most likely you don't need both babel and typescript typescript like babel can compile down to ES5 or target ES6.
-This is completely up to you and your needs for your project.
+In my opinion, adding the typescript dependencies before you remove all the babel dependencies has resulted in a quicker setup for me. **Note**: most likely you don't need both babel and typescript.
+Typescript like babel can compile down to ES5 or target ES6.
+Removing babel is completely up to you and your needs for your project.

 Before continuing to the next step you can go ahead and stop the current application from running in the terminal `Clt + C`.